David Higgins (event promoter): Speaking events

+Sporting Events

+In 2014, Higgins, with Duco Events, branched out from hosting boxing events to promoting other sporting events.
+Higgins began with NRL Auckland Nines.
+The inaugural event was successful with over $9 million return.
+However the event ceased in 2017.
+Higgins would host two Rugby events, similar to the NRL Nines, called the Brisbane Global Rugby Tens.
+The event would be hosted in 2017 and 2018.
+In 2019, Higgins began hosting annual celebrity cricket events called T20 Black Clash, with the main theme Cricket Legends vs Rugby Legends.

+Synthony

+In 2018, Higgins bought Synthony from the New Zealand creators of Synthony, David Elmsly and Erika Amoore.
+Synthony was originally inspired by an orchestra that did covers of songs at London’s Royal Albert Hall.
+From there he would trademark Synthony across the world.
+Synthony has gone from selling a thousands tickets at the town hall to over 35,000 ticket in the Auckland Domain with Synthony Festival.
+In 2019, Synthony had its first international event in Brisbane; from there, Synthony has sold out across the world.
+Synthony being adaptable in its music, has done multiple themes, including having a metal orchastra and Pride events for the rainbow community.

+Boxing

 Fight of the Century and David Tua

 On 31 January 2009, Higgins and John McRae, announced they would promote an event featuring David Tua and Shane Cameron.
 At the time, this was the biggest boxing event in New Zealand history, with boxers guaranteed to receive $500,000 each.
 The fight was originally scheduled for 6 June at Waikato Stadium, however due to Cameron injuring his hand during his warm up fight in March 2009, the fight was postponed.
 The event was postponed to 3 October, where it took place at Mystery Creek.
 David Tua won the bout and the event is considered a huge success with Higgins making a profit.
 The event was broadcast on Sky Pay per view.
 Following the event David Higgins announced that David Tua will take on Friday Ahunanya, the same guy that beat Shane Cameron.
 There was a struggle behind the scenes as David Tua was stuck in a three fight exclusive deal with Maori TV.
 Due to this Tua couldn't fight overseas and couldn't do PPV events making more revenue.
 David Tua won the bout the relationship between Higgins and Maori TV wasn't good.
 David Higgins didn't promote another event with David Tua until 2013 for Tuas final fight against Alexander Ustinov.